bagnalla/solver-aided-stpa/README.md

   context: aircraft.landing is true
 ```

-Running the verifier on the above system and UCAs (run `make` to
+Running the tool on the above system and UCAs (run `make` to
 reproduce) produces the following output (see [solver.py](solver.py)
 for the code that compiles expressions and invokes the yices solver):